 ‘Yes!’
 I answer excitedly.

 He knows him!
 Will Pedro have changed?
-Will he still recognise me?
+Will he still recognize me?
 Will we still feel the same way about each other?
 I always knew we were right for each other and would start a sagrada familia together.

 The boy pulls a long face.
 ‘Pedro doesn’t live here anymore.
 He lives in the Netherlands.’